rdunnington/bytebox/optimize.md

   pointer to a local function that will immediately handle the trampoline logic to the imported function, which allows it to fit in 8 bytes in the stack/register.

-* Bundling opcodes and immediates into a single "instruction" allows for close access to immediates for common opcodes like i32.Const or Local.Set/Get.
+* Packing bundled immediates into 8 bytes.
+Bundling opcodes and immediates into a single "instruction" allows for close access to immediates for common opcodes like i32.Const or Local.Set/Get.
 Getting immediates to be as small as possible, i.e. 8 bytes, is important.
 Large immediates were moved to their own packed array, and the op immediate is used to index this array.
   This should be OK since those ops aren't that common anyway so an extra lookup won't have that large an impact on overall program perf.
-However, the `if` op needs to store return values and block continuations.
+However, the commonly-used `if` op needs to store the number of return values (2 bytes) and block continuations 2x (32 bytes).
+Normally this would be 12 bytes, but by using continuations relative to the location of the instruction, those offsets can be compressed into 2 bytes each, resulting in a total size of 6 bytes for all immediates.

 * Labeled switch / computed goto.
 This backend is faster than the tailcall backend, but is harder to inspect the assembly for individual ops, which is why we keep the tailcall backend around.